a complete drivetrain. This example helps you understand how to model

 Consult the table, Clutch Schedule for the CR-CR 4-Speed Transmission.
 Check the drive ratios for each gear, 1, 2, 3, and 4, in terms of the gear ratios of the two Planetary Gears in the transmission.
 Determine the numerical values for these drive ratios for gear settings 1, 2, 3, and 4.
 Then check them against the values displayed in the Drive Ratio scope.

-The drive ratio sequence should be 3, 5/3, 1, and 2/3, respectively, for the first, second, third, and fourth intervals of five seconds each.
+The drive ratio sequence is 3, 5/3, 1, and 2/3, respectively, for the first, second, third, and fourth intervals of five seconds each.

 Determine the clutch states that correspond to first gear.
 Refer to table Clutch Schedule for the CR-CR 4-Speed Transmission.